nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting multiple labels from a tag : `unlabel`

 Deletes one or more labels from a tag. <br>
-You can delete an unwanted label from a certain tag in order to uncategorized the tag.
+This command lets you to uncategorized a certain tag.
 If some labels are invalid, all the other valid labels will be deleted from the tag, and the invalid ones will be shown to the user.